 Activity at the Soufrière Hills Volcano is at a low level.

-The average sulphur dioxide measurement over six days this week was 257 tons per day with a maximum of 407 and a minimum of 186 tons per day.
+The average sulphur dioxide measurement over seven days this week was 263 tons per day with a maximum of 334 and a minimum of 164 tons per day.

-Despite the low level of activity, pyroclastic flows can still occur without any warning.
-Lahars (mudflows) also remain a hazard and caution should be exercised crossing the Belham valley during rainfall.
+Pyroclastic flows can still occur at any time without any warning.
+Lahars (mudflows) also remain a hazard.
+Tracks across the Belham valley are frequently destroyed or heavily modified by lahars, therefore caution should be exercised crossing the valley during and after rainfall.